 Intonation is rarely directly taught in language classes, since most people consider it "natural" but there is of course variation from language to language, and differences in intonation can be responsible for a second-language speaker sounding unintentionally "abrupt," "polite," "uncertain" and so on.
 (For example, in American English "Hello, David" usually comes out with a loud Hello and a quiet David.
 In Mexican Spanish both words of Hola, David are equally loud or the David part is slightly louder.)

-Interactions: In tonal languages tone and intonation, since both involve pitch, obviously interact.
+Interactions: In tonal languages, tone and intonation obviously interact because both involve pitch.
 That is part of the reason why students in beginning Chinese classes find that they can hear or copy their teachers' tones clearly in individual words, but not in whole sentences.
-In musical lyrics, tone and intonation are both overriden by the melodic line, complicating understanding, often even for native speakers.
+In musical lyrics, both tone and intonation are usually overriden by the melodic line, complicating understanding, often even for native speakers.

 Content Revised: 2012-09-01

 Search term: "intonation" (Debugging)